 Christian Blum studied philosophy, political science and Islamic studies in Cologne and Boston, while writing as a freelance journalist.
 After receiving his doctorate in political theory, which was awarded the Offermann-Hergarten Prize, he worked as coordinator of the Cologne Ethics Forum and Fritz Thyssen Research Fellow at Rutgers University.
 Being a Senior Policy Expert at Miller & Meier Consulting and former Head of the CEO’s Department at the German National Tourist Board, Christian Blum has extensive experience in strategic communication.
 He publishes on the topics of the common good, power, democracy and public affairs.

-Konstantin Bätz currently advises clients on their public affairs strategy at Miller & Meier Consulting.
+Konstantin Bätz serves as Chief of Staff at Miller & Meier Consulting.
 Previously, he conducted research on economic foreign policy and economic sanctions at the University of Konstanz, where he also received his PhD in international politics.
 He studied philosophy, economics and political science at the Universities of Bayreuth, Rotterdam and Konstanz.
 He is a member of the German Council on Foreign Relations (DGAP).

 What to keep in mind when publishing with FMP

 Our magazine bridges the gap between the daily press and academic publications.
 Through contributions by high-profile practitioners and theorists from politics, business, civil society, science and the arts, we aim to initiate constructive and productive discussions that go beyond the day-to-day of politics, provide transformational impetus, and shape politics.